 You'll sweat more on a hot day, so plan to focus on hydration all day, even on your rest days.
 If you go to lace up or clip in, and you're already dehydrated, it's too late.
 By now, you know the 8 cups of water per day is a myth, but a good rule of thumb for a rest day is to aim for half your body weight (in lbs) in ounces of water per day.
 On training days, you'll want to listen to your body and up your intake accordingly.
-If you struggle to stay hydrated at the office, try these tips to drink more water.

 - Get electrolit the day before